sourcebots/docs/content/_index.md

 ---

 # SourceBots Robotics Documentation
-This is the documentation showing how to use the kit and the robots Python API.
+This documentation explains how to use the kit and the robot's Python API.

-There are a number of sections in the documentation, offering help for the kit and programming.
-Under the tutorials section, a number of these things are combined to help you understand what you can, or need, to do.
+There are a number of sections in the documentation offering help for the kit and programming.
+Under the tutorials section, concepts from across the entire documentation are brought together to help you understand what you can, or need, to do.

 {{% notice tip %}}
 Remember: **Read the docs!**